 Playing with your baby and engaging in fun activities are excellent ways to develop a bond with your newborn.
 However, bonding with your baby does not happen overnight.
 It takes time to understand the baby fully and explore different techniques and activities.
 New babies spend a whole lot of time crying, eating, or sleeping.
 But when they are not doing any of these, they would want to play.

 Bonding is an intense attachment that makes the parents shower their baby with affection, love, and care and protect their little one.
-Bonding makes the parents attentive towards the wide range of needs of their babies.
+Bonding makes the parents attentive towards their babies’ wide range of needs.
 It is what makes them wake up in the middle of the night to feed their baby and be available all the time.